learn-co-curriculum/fewpjs_object_assign/README.md

 A common pattern for `Object.assign()` is to provide an empty `Object` as the first argument.
 That way we're providing an entirely new `Object` instead of modifying or overwriting the properties of an existing `Object`.
-This pattern allows us to rewrite the above `destructivelyUpdateObject()` function in a non-destructive way:

 ```js
 function nondestructivelyUpdateObject(obj, key, value) {